upstarter/automata/README.md

 ![automata supervision tree diagram](sup_tree.png)

 There are 4 Layers in the supervision tree below the Application supervisor.

-The terminal nodes are the `AutomatonNodeSupervisor` which supervise the user-defined behavior tree nodes with the help of their "twin brains" – the `CompositeServer` and the `CompositeSupervisor`.
-The `CompositeServer` is the mastermind of the user-defined BT's, starting, stopping and generating and handling all OTP callback messages.
+The terminal system control supervisor is the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree nodes with the help of its children — the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.
+The `CompositeServer` is the mastermind of the user-defined BT's, starting, stopping the user-defined nodes as children of `CompositeSupervisor` and generating and handling all resulting OTP callbacks and other messages.

+When the system starts, the root nodes configured in `lib/automata.ex` each become a `GenServer` behind the scenes.
+These nodes start and add children to `CompositeSupervisor`.
+The children are started as either OTP `DyanmicSupervisor`'s (for composite nodes, each with its own sup/server combo) or `GenServer`'s (for action nodes).

  The `CompositeSupervisor` handles fault tolerance of user-defined BT nodes.

-.
 It starts the user defined
 nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.